ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Introduction

 \section{Introduction}

 Smart contracts have become a foundational element of the modern blockchain ecosystem, driving widespread adoption in Decentralized Finance (DeFi) and Non-Fungible Tokens (NFTs).
-Their ability to automatically execute business logic without trusted intermediaries has fostered innovation; however, their immutable nature presents a "double-edged sword".
+Their ability to automatically execute business logic without trusted intermediaries has fostered innovation; however, their immutable nature presents a \textquotedbl{}double-edged sword\textquotedbl{}.
 Once deployed, code cannot be easily patched, meaning vulnerabilities can lead to permanent and catastrophic financial losses.

-In recent years, high profile incidents such as the Cetus Protocol exploit, in which an integer overflow allowed attackers to mint spoof tokens and drain over \$220 million in May 2025 \cite{securityweek_cetus}, and the Zoth Protocol breaches involving combined logic and governance failures \cite{halborn_zoth}, demonstrated that vulnerabilities are evolving beyond simple logic errors toward complex economic state manipulations.
-In early 2026, the TrueBit protocol suffered a mathematical overflow flaw in its minting logic that enabled unauthorized minting and extraction of ETH reserves, resulting in an approximately \$26.6 million loss \cite{coindesk2026truebit}.
-Similarly, DeFi liquidity protocols Aperture Finance and Swapnet were exploited due to insufficient input validation and arbitrary external call vulnerabilities across multiple chains in January 2026 \cite{blocksec2026swapnet}.
+In recent years, high-profile incidents such as the Cetus Protocol exploit, where an integer overflow allowed attackers to drain over \$220 million \cite{securityweek_cetus}, the Zoth Protocol breaches involving combined logic and governance failures \cite{halborn_zoth}, and the TrueBit protocol's mathematical overflow flaw resulting in \$26.6 million in losses \cite{coindesk2026truebit}, have demonstrated that vulnerabilities are evolving beyond simple logic errors toward complex economic state manipulations.
+DeFi liquidity protocols Aperture Finance and Swapnet were similarly exploited due to insufficient input validation and arbitrary external call vulnerabilities in early 2026 \cite{blocksec2026swapnet}.
 Reports indicate that DeFi exploits caused over \$2.9 billion in losses in 2025 alone \cite{slowmist2025}, highlighting an urgent need for robust automated security analysis in smart contract systems.

+Traditional vulnerability detection methods, such as static analysis tools like Slither or Mythril, rely heavily on predefined rules and pattern matching.
+While effective for known vulnerability classes, they struggle with complex, novel logic errors and lack deep semantic understanding \cite{hejazi2025comprehensive,iuliano2026smart}.
+Deep learning approaches have emerged as a promising alternative, particularly in identifying vulnerabilities through graph representations of code \cite{bresil2025deep,crisostomo2025machine}.